Income in India

 Income in India discusses the financial state in India.
 With rising economic growth, India's income is also rising.
-As an overview, India's per capita net national income or NNI is around ₹2,05,324 in 2024-25.
+As an overview, India's per capita net national income or NNI is ₹2,08,090 in 2025–26.
 The per capita income is a crude indicator of the prosperity of a country.
-According to a 2021 report by the Pew Research Center, India has roughly 1.2 billion lower-income individuals, 66 million middle-income individuals, 16 million upper-middle-income individuals, and barely 2 million in the high-income group.
-According to The Economist, 78 million of India's population are considered middle class as of 2017, if defined using the cutoff of those making more than $10 per day, a standard used by India's National Council of Applied Economic Research.
+According to a 2021 report by the Pew Research Center, India has roughly 1.2 billion lower-income individuals, 10 million middle-income individuals, 1 million upper-middle-income individuals, and barely 100,000 in the high-income group.
+According to The Economist, 14 million of India's population are considered middle class as of 2017, if defined using the cutoff of those making more than $10 per day, a standard used by India's National Council of Applied Economic Research.
 According to the World Bank, only a little less than 90% of India's population lived on less than $10 per day, and more than 95% lived on less than $20 per day in 2021.